Apply for a Grant

 The Hunger Mountain Cooperative Community Fund (HMCCF) provides financial assistance to businesses, organizations, individuals, and initiatives aligned with our mission to build a dynamic community of healthy individuals, sustainable local food systems, and thriving cooperative commerce.
 Hunger Mountain Co-op wants everyone to feel welcome, and we strive to be an inclusive and anti-racist community.

-This year, we will consider requests for grants of $250 to $2,000 and will only fund projects that are designed to support local food systems, food access, and projects that address inequities in the local food system.
-To request a sponsorship or donation instead of a grant, fill out a sponsorship or donation form.
-Applications will not be accepted from groups that employ Hunger Mountain Co-op Council members, members of the HMCCF Committee, or their immediate families.
+This year, we will consider requests for grants of $250 to $3,000 and will only fund projects that are designed to support local food systems, food access, and projects that address inequities in the local food system.
+For our purposes, the local food system includes farmers, producers, food shelves, and organizations working to make food accessible to our community.
 Your application will be reviewed by the HMCCF Committee and the Co-op’s Council.
 Scoring criteria is at the bottom of the application.
-Awards will be announced at our Annual Meeting in November of 2024.
-Submission deadline: Tuesday, Sept.
-3, 2024.
+Grants will be announced at our Annual Meeting in September.
+Submission deadline: Tuesday, June 23, 2026.

 We Will Give Strong Priority To:

-• projects taking place in Washington, Lamoille, Orange, or Caledonia Counties.
+• Projects taking place in Washington, southern Lamoille, or western Orange counties.

 We Will Give Lower Priority To Proposals That Are: